YemmyFolayan/Unicorn-Hi-C/README.md

 ---

-This work will be presented at the ISMB/ECCB 2025 conference in an oral talk during July 20-24, Liverpool, UK.
+This work will be presented at the ISMB/ECCB 2025 conference (July 20-24, 2025) in an oral talk in Liverpool, UK.

 ---